 It’s amazing how fast you can go from giddily exclaiming “Wow, is my new computer ever wicked fast!” to sadly admitting “Oh man, is my old computer ever slow as a turtle.”
 It’s frustrating and more than a little disheartening, especially since you likely shelled out some hard-earned coin just to purchase that formerly-known-as-zippy PC.
 So, do you get angry, “Hulk out” and throw it out the window in a rage and fork out more cash for a new rig?
 Well, that depends on how far along you’ve gotten in your anger management classes, but I would definitely hold off if you can manage it.
-You see, there are more than a few ways to squeeze a little more juice out of your computer, ranging from some simple ????? to some that require spending a little money—but far less than you would buying a whole new PC.
+You see, there are more than a few ways to squeeze a little more juice out of your computer, ranging from some simple maintenance tasks to adding memory or a faster hard drive.
 So, read on for a few tips on how to speed up an old computer.

 Run an anti-virus and anti-malware program